Fairfax Connector: 2000s

-On July 1, 2009 MV Transportation took over from Veolia Transport as the operator.
+On July 1, 2009, MV Transportation took over from Veolia Transport as the operator.

 2010s

 Major changes began in 2010, when the Reston East Park-and-Ride closed to make way for the Silver Line construction.
 After the Silver Line opened in 2014, The Connector modified its service, by providing three circulator routes within Tysons Corner, as well as new service to McLean.
 Many routes were modified, so The Connector can give access to its riders to transfer within the Silver Line and other portions within the County.
-On July 1, 2019 Transdev commenced a five year contract to operate the network with an option to extend for a further 10 years.
+On July 1, 2019, Transdev commenced a five-year contract to operate the network with an option to extend for a further 10 years.
 As previously mentioned, Transdev (then as Veolia Transport) had previously operated The Connector until July 1, 2009.

 On December 5, 2019, Fairfax Connector worker went on a strike against Transdev affecting 30,000 riders with all routes operating on Sunday service.
 The strike joins 130 employees at Metrobus's Cinder Bed garage who went on strike against Transdev on October 24, 2019.

+2020s

+On February 22, 2024, Fairfax Connector employees went on strike against Transdev affecting service.
+401/402 was operating very limited service, but eventually all routes were suspended.
+As of March 8, 2024, all routes have returned to their regular schedules.

+The New Flyer Xcelsior XD40 buses, numbered in the 7900s and being delivered in 2024, are equipped with USB charging ports.

 Fares

-The base fares for the Connector are $2.00 on local routes; $4.25 on express routes 393, 394, 395, 396, 599, 697, 698, 699 and 835; $0.50 on routes 350, 423, and 424; and $5.00 on Route 480 (fare is round-trip).
+As of July 1, 2024, the base fares for the Connector is as follows $2.25 on local routes; $4.80 on express routes (393, 394, 395, 396, 598, 697, 698, 699, 798, and 835); $0.55 on Routes 350, 423, and 427; and $5.00 on Route 480 (fare is round-trip).
 Fares are paid in cash (exact change), or WMATA issued SmarTrip card.

 Routes

-As of January 2025, the Fairfax Connector bus system consists of 94 routes.
+As of January 2025, the Fairfax Connector bus system consists of 95 routes.
 The following are the route numbers and names that make up the Fairfax Connector bus system.